symfony/symfony-docs/quick_tour/the_view.rst

 ========

 After reading the first part of this tutorial, you have decided that Symfony2 was worth another 10 minutes.
-Good for you.
+Great choice!
 In this second part, you will learn more about the Symfony2 template engine, `Twig`_.
 Twig is a flexible, fast, and secure template engine for PHP.
 It makes your templates more readable and concise; it also makes them more friendly for web designers.